Kaziranga, the Kingdom of the One-Horned Rhino

 Safari gates

-Kaziranga is a large park with an area of 430 square kilometres.
-It can be entered through four gates in different ranges: Bagori, Mihimukh, Ghorakati, and Agaratoli.
+Kaziranga National Park spans a vast 430 square kilometers and offers entry through four main gates across different ranges: Bagori, Mihimukh, Ghorakati, and Agaratoli.

 Timings